Immigrant Entrepreneur Hall of Fame: Eleuthère Irénée (E.I.) du Pont

 The du Ponts held some strong and unpopular political views, however.
 This was a liability in revolutionary France.
 In 1797, a mob ransacked their printing shop and they were imprisoned.
 Two years later, when du Pont was 28, he and his family escaped and emigrated to the United States.

 Within two years of arriving in the U.S. and using equipment and capital raised in France, du Pont formed E. I. du Pont de Nemours and Company.
 He broke ground on his first powder mill on Delaware’s Brandywine River in 1802.

 The company grew quickly and by the mid-19th century became the largest supplier of gunpowder to the U.S. military, supplying as much as 40 percent of the powder used by the Union Army during the American Civil War.
 The Eleutherian Mills site has since been declared a National Historic Landmark and is now a museum.

 E.I. du Pont had many interests beyond gunpowder.
 He enjoyed studying botany, and he became a director of the Farmers Bank of the State of Delaware and the Second Bank of the United States.

 The company that bears his name, DuPont, has also expanded beyond gunpowder, transforming itself several times during more than two centuries of operation.
-Its global business activities are organized into eight categories: agriculture, electronics and communications, industrial biosciences, nutrition and health, performance chemicals, performance coatings, performance materials, and safety and protection.
+Its global business activities are organized into 10 categories: building innovations, crop protection, electronics & communications, industrial biosciences, nutrition & health, packaging & industrial polymers, performance plymers, pioneer, protection technologies, and sustainable solutions.